NNKTV28/Discord-Music-bot/README.md

 # Host lavalink in your pc (only when running bot in the same pc)
 - Run the lavalink.jar file in the lavalink folder, you can do this by doing: java jar lavalink.jar
 # Host lavalink in Replit
 -  Go to: repl.it/github/DarrenOfficial/lavalink-replit and press import from Github
 -  Run the replit
 -  copy the replit url and put it to your bot
 -  make sure you remove `https://` and always connect with the port 443

+**The default port to connect is `443` and the default password is `maybeiwasboring` You can’t change the lavalink port! it will default to 443 due to how replit work.**